- Claustrophobia is the fear of small, enclosed spaces; those who suffer from it often go to extremes to avoid encountering such spaces.

 - Fortunately, claustrophobia is treatable: both therapy and medication have proven to help those who suffer with it.

 Have you ever watched a movie or TV show in which the main characters climb through air vents?
 This happens far too often, in my opinion.
 For example, think back to the “Stress Relief” episode of The Office.
-With the intentions of demonstrating proper safety protocol, Dwight locks everyone inside the office and lights a fire in a trash can.
+With the intention of demonstrating proper safety protocol, Dwight locks everyone inside the office and lights a fire in a trash can.
 The employees essentially freak out: they scream, panic, break windows, and—yes—even seek solace in the air ducts.

 In this case, crawling through the air vents might be safer than staying put.
 However, the chances of you or I voluntarily squeezing ourselves into an air-tight space are slim to none.
 Why?
 Because people don’t like small spaces—especially those that are hard to escape.
 In fact, some of us have a severe fear of such spaces, also known as claustrophobia.